aidgncom/test/README.md

 The eight-state semantic layout defines a structural constraint of the BEAT specification.
 To maximize expressive power, BEAT is designed so that all 2^3 states can be used.
 As a result, the semantic stream can be scanned efficiently across both classical and quantum computing environments.

-The 3-bit (2^3) state layout is simply a design chosen in light of various trade-offs, and an implementation that uses BEAT, such as Full Score, can, for example, choose a Power Mode (POW) that uses only a 2-bit subset of the eight states, gaining simpler immediate batching at the cost of accepting fragmented streams.
+The 3-bit (2^3) state layout is simply a design chosen in light of various trade-offs, and implementations such as Web Advaiser can choose a Power Mode (POW) that uses only a 2-bit subset of the eight states, gaining simpler immediate batching at the cost of accepting fragmented streams.
 Conversely, expanding BEAT's states to 4 bits increases expressive power, but also carries the possibility that constraints become looser, the format becomes unwieldy, and it becomes harder to maintain semantic discipline.
 Accordingly, BEAT will continue to evolve through ongoing research and refinement aimed at reducing these trade-offs, even when the number of states is reduced or increased.

 BEAT's semantic stream remains substantially similar regardless of token assignment or how data is stored or transmitted, provided implementations follow BEAT's eight-state semantic layout.
 See the Compatibility criteria in the License section.